Building For The Generations

 Intergenerational ministry has always been at the heart of the Westmore church.
 In a world where division and separation are increasing, the Westmore church reaches with care, nurtures with word and worships with passion in a way that promotes unity among generations.

 We believe God has destined this church to be an ambassador of His message around the world.
 Cleveland, Tennessee, is where we are located, but our message is for both those here and around the world.
 As the enemy seeks to spread darkness and separation, we combat his plan with light and the message of Jesus Christ.
 Empowered through His Spirit, Westmore has a significant impact in our local community, and at the same time, God has positioned us to make disciples around the world.

-Won’t you join me as we launch in to this new phase of Westmore ministry?
-Together with God’s help, we will Build 4 the Generations!
+Won’t you join me as we continue in to this new phase of Westmore ministry?
+Together with God’s help, we will continue to Build 4 the Generations!

 As we reach with care to our community, we pray for creative ways to minister, for insightful methods to nurture.
 But, here is an equally important question: “Why would God send us people if we don’t have a place for them?”

 In addition to spiritual care for our church and community, the recent construction of Westmore Ministry Resource Center has provided a physical space for people to gather and experience worship, fellowship and discipleship.

 We have created a space for generations to come, which includes a new 1,250 seat sanctuary (“Family Room”), children’s worship space and fellowship space.
 Having now completed construction, Westmore can continue to be a place where a Sunday morning gathering model is valued, a place where all generations can come and worship and experience the power of the Holy Spirit.